sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## Attributes of the new list

 This new word list has the same minimum and maximum word length as the list 1Password was using in 2021 (3 and 8).
 My understanding is the list 1Password currently uses is 18,176 words long.
-This list has 18,230 words, ensuring that each word gives slightly more entropy than the current list.
+This list has 18,197 words, ensuring that each word gives slightly more entropy than the current list.

 ```
-List length               : 18230 words
+List length               : 18197 words
 Mean word length          : 6.36 characters
 Length of shortest word   : 3 characters (ace)
 Length of longest word    : 8 characters (zucchini)
-Free of prefix words      : false
+Free of prefix words?     : false
+Free of suffix words?     : false
+Uniquely decodable?       : false
-Entropy per word          : 14.154 bits
+Entropy per word          : 14.151 bits
-Efficiency per character  : 2.227 bits
+Efficiency per character  : 2.226 bits
 ```

 ## Which words were removed?
 Which were added?